The Hangover: Plot

-Two days before his wedding, Doug Billings, a cheerful yet careful bachelor, travels to Las Vegas with his best friends Phil Wenneck, a sarcastic elementary school teacher, Stu Price, an apprehensive dentist, and Alan Garner, his odd future brother-in-law.
-Sid, the father of Doug's fiancée Tracy, allows Doug to drive his vintage Mercedes-Benz W111.
-They get a suite at Caesars Palace and celebrate by sneaking onto the hotel rooftop and taking shots of Jägermeister.
-The next day, Phil, Stu and Alan awaken to find they have no memory of the previous night.
+Two days before his wedding, bachelor Doug Billings travels to Las Vegas with his best friends Phil Wenneck, a teacher, Stu Price, a dentist, and Alan Garner, his eccentric future brother-in-law.
+Sid, the father of Doug's fiancée, Tracy, lends Doug his vintage Mercedes-Benz W111 to drive to Vegas.
+They book a suite at Caesars Palace and celebrate by sneaking onto the hotel rooftop and drinking Jägermeister.

+The next day, Phil, Stu, and Alan awaken, unable to remember the previous night.
 Doug is nowhere to be found, Stu's tooth is missing, the suite is a mess, a Bengal tiger is in the bathroom, and a baby is in the closet.
 They see Doug's mattress impaled on a statue outside, and when they ask for their Mercedes, the valet delivers a Las Vegas police cruiser.

-Retracing their steps, the trio travel to a hospital, discovering they were drugged with Rohypnol, causing their memory loss, and that they went to the hospital from a chapel the previous night.
-At the chapel, they learn that Stu married a call girl named Jade, despite being in a relationship with his domineering and philandering girlfriend Melissa.
-Outside the chapel, the trio is attacked by gangsters demanding to know where "he" is.
-Bewildered, they flee and track down Jade, the baby's mother.
+Retracing their steps, the trio travels to a hospital, discovering they were drugged with Rohypnol, causing their memory loss, and that they went there from a chapel the previous night.
+At the chapel, they learn that Stu married a call girl named Jade, despite his relationship with his domineering girlfriend Melissa.
+Outside the chapel, the trio is ambushed by a gang of men demanding to know where "he" is.
+Bewildered, they flee and track down Jade, who is revealed to be the baby's mother.

-They are arrested by the police for having stolen the cruiser.
-After being told that the Mercedes was impounded, the trio are released when they unwittingly volunteer to be targets for a taser demonstration.
-While driving the Mercedes, they discover a naked Chinese man named Leslie Chow in the trunk, who beats the trio with a crowbar and flees.
-Alan confesses that he drugged their drinks to ensure they had a good night, believing the drug to be Ecstasy.
+The police arrest them for having stolen the cruiser.
+To get the Mercedes out of impound and an early release, the trio unwittingly volunteer to be targets for a taser demonstration.
+While driving the car, they discover a naked Chinese man named Leslie Chow in the trunk, who beats up the trio and flees.
+Alan confesses that he drugged their drinks to ensure they had a good night, believing the drug to be ecstasy.